 Alex Douglas - Co-opted Member

 Alex originally attended the college, leaving in 2000.
-After college and university he went on to train as a Chartered Accountant and is also a qualified Financial Adviser.
-Alex is now a partner in a local firm of accountants.
+Alex is now a qualified financial advisor and chartered accountant, working as partner in a local firm of accountants.
 This knowledge and experience helps Alex in his role on the Finance Committee.

 Paul Townsley - External Member